atharva-vyas/electron-reactjs-boilerplate/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+First run this in the project directory:

+### `npm install`

-In the project directory, you can run:
+To start the app, in the project directory you can run:

 ### `npm run app-start`

-Runs the app in the development mode.\